mmollina/viewpoly/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 note
+0 errors | 0 warnings | 1 note

 There are two NOTEs that appeared when running some checks.
 The first one indicates possible misspelled words.
 However, those words are all spelled correctly, so this NOTE is a false positive.
-The second NOTE stats the maintainer feasibility.
-We assume that this appears since it is a new package submission.

 * This is a new release.